strifinopoulos/strifinopoulos.github.io/content/post/summer_school/index.md

 subtitle: MIT

 # Summary for listings and search engines
-summary: This year's IAIFI Summer school took place in MIT!
-Together with Thomas Harvey, we prepared the tutorial for Melanie Weber's lecture on Representation/Manifold Learning. content/post/outreach/index.md
+summary: Together with Thomas Harvey, we prepared the tutorial for [Melanie Weber](http://melanie-weber.com/)'s lecture on Representation/Manifold Learning.

 image:
   caption:
   focal_point: Smart

 # Date published
-date: '2023-08-25T00:00:00Z'
+date: '2024-08-05T00:00:00Z'
 ---

-Thomas Harvey and I
+This year's [IAIFI Summer School](https://iaifi.org/phd-summer-school.html) took place in MIT!
+As a member of the organization committee, I am very proud for the final result!
+We hope that we have offered to the students a rewarding experience.

-{{< tweet user="iaifi_news" id="1820886167224828193" >}}
+{{< figure src="Tutorial.jpg" title="Offering the tutorial on geometric Machine Learning." width="600">}}